alanboy/stuff/blog/_posts/2019-04-21-marketing-management.markdown

 Brand Development Index: https://en.wikipedia.org/wiki/Brand_development_index Category Development Index:

-Product mix:  width, depth,â length, and consistency dimensions
+Product mix:  width, depth, length, and consistency dimensions

 What is co-branding?
 Marketers often combine their products with products from other companies in various ways.
-In co-brandingâalso called dual branding or brand bundlingâtwo or more well-known brands are combined into a joint product or marketed together in some fashion.
+In co-branding & also called dual branding or brand bundling & two or more well-known brands are combined into a joint product or marketed together in some fashion.

-Forâ co-branding toâ succeed, the two brands separately must have brand equityâ (adequate brand awareness and a sufficiently positive brandâ image).
+For co-branding to succeed, the two brands separately must have brand equity (adequate brand awareness and a sufficiently positive brand image).

 To organize: